uiriansan/SilentSDDM/docs/Customizing.md

 > Don't forget to test the theme after every change by running `./test.sh`, otherwise you might end up with a broken login screen.

 There are some extra tips on how to customize the theme on the [snippets page](https://github.com/uiriansan/SilentSDDM/wiki/Snippets).

-<br/>Created a sick config?
-Share it in [this discussion](https://github.com/uiriansan/SilentSDDM/discussions/3).